VanKLuu/TicTacToe/README.md

 (venv) $ python -m pip install library/
 ```

+## Installing through VS Code
+After downloading and unzipping the GitHub code, open the unzipped folder in VS Code.

+In the search bar at the top of VS Code:
+1. Ctrl + Shift + P
+2. create a virtual environment by typing "Python: Create Environment..."
+Note: be sure to use venv for the environment
+3. follow the prompts and select the Global interpreter

+In the terminal:
+1. run "python -m pip install --editable library/"
+2. if the editor still shows that there is an issue with some of the paths, run step 1 again.
+Close and then reopen VS Code.

 ## Game Front Ends

 There are a few game front ends implemented in separate packages for you to try out.
 Before running them, make sure you've followed the earlier steps just described.
 Now, change the directory to the game front ends parent folder: